microsoft/WhatTheHack/000-HowToHack/WTH-HowToAuthorAHack.md

 - [Hack Description Template](WTH-HackDescription-Template.md).

 Please copy this template into your hack's root folder, rename it to "README.md", and customize it for your hack.

-**GF NOTE** `WTH-HackDescription-Template.md looks fine to me as is, not sure if you touched it or not`

 ## Challenge Design